 Here’s the thing.
-When it comes to Oxford colleges, we all secretly think we’re the best.
+When it comes to Oxford colleges, we all secretly think we’re the right place for you.
 The question for you is why.
 Is it because we’re the oldest, the biggest, the richest, the proudest?
-At Somerville, it’s none of those reasons.
-It’s because we’re an Oxford college that has always done things differently.
+At Somerville, it’s for none of those reasons.
+It’s because we’re an Oxford college that has always chosen to do things differently.

 Somerville was born out of hope – hope and a refusal to accept the status quo.
 Our College was created for women when universities refused them entry, and for people of diverse beliefs when conformity was essential if you wanted to succeed.